mmu-webdesign/l4-WPD-web-term-2/rwd-week-4.md

 }
 ```
 Save and review your page.
 At desktop size the gallery now uses more space across the page than the rest of your content.
 We've chosen a `max-width` of `1200px` as it will later give us room to display our gallery in three boxes across the page.
 You can adjust this as best fits your design later.

+>**Note** - Quite often we find students end up with very small images and/or a small gallery.
+MAKE USE OF THE SPACE AVAILABLE.

 Use the following to centre the section header.